This post is all about my review of Athens Hub Hostel in Athens Greece.

 Activities & Social Life

-Athens Hub Hostel is not the most social hostel, but it can be!
+Athens Hub Hostel is not a party hostel, but it can be social when you want it to be!
 I’ve stayed both when it’s bustling with outgoing hostel goers and when it’s quiet.

 The biggest party hostel in Athens is Hawks.

 Unlike party hostels, Athens Hub is a hostel that has a nice level of social activities available for those who want them but prioritizes cleanliness, safety, and hospitality.

 A few activities you can join are happy hour & board games, Pub Crawl, or a Free Walking Tour.

 Overall, I think Athens Hub Hostel is a wonderful place to stay in the center of Athens.
 After two long stays, I can confidently say I would recommend this hostel to anyone, especially backpackers ages 18-35.